BenFradet/benfradet.github.io/_posts/2014-04-30-Display-legend-outside-plot-R.md

 ---

-If you still don't use [ggplot2](https://github.com/hadley/ggplot2) or, as I do, have to use the old and finicky plot() function read on to discover a trick I use to display a legend outside of the plotting area.
+If you still don't use [ggplot2](https://github.com/hadley/ggplot2) or, as I do, have to use the old and finicky plot() function, read on to discover a trick I use to display a legend outside the plotting area.

 As en example, I am going to apply the
 [principal component analysis](http://en.wikipedia.org/wiki/Principal_component_analysis)